-The transition from on-site jobs or the traditional office setup to off-site or remote work has rapidly evolved and emerged as a game changing trend significantly impacting the operational efficiency of businesses.
-This trend has been a boon for a growing cohort of workers - the digital nomads.
+The transition from on-site jobs or the traditional office setup to off-site or remote work has rapidly evolved and emerged as a game-changing trend, significantly impacting the operational efficiency of businesses.
+This trend has been a boon for a growing cohort of workers—the digital nomads.
 Digital nomadism gaining more appeal is undeniable.
-Professionals want the flexibility to work from inspiring locations, and organizations are recognizing this as an opportunity to build happier, more engaged, and more productive teams.
+Professionals want the flexibility to work from inspiring locations, and organizations recognize this as an opportunity to build happier, more engaged, and more productive teams.

 Challenges of Implementing Digital Nomad Policies